-We are not able to predict whether or when we will be required to make distributions in respect of the management incentive interests, or if we do make such distributions, how much they will be.
+We are not able to predict the amount of the distributions in respect of the management incentive interests.
 For a further discussion of the management incentive interests, please read the information set forth under the caption "How We Make Cash Distributions-Management Incentive Interests."

 In order to address the risks of early termination, without the prior consent of our board of managers, of the sharing arrangement in respect of the calculation of amounts payable to the Trust for the NPI and the potential reduction in our revenues resulting therefrom, CHI has contributed \$8.0 million to us for all of our Class D interests.
 For each full calendar quarter during the period commencing January 1, 2007 and ending on December 31, 2012 that the sharing arrangement remains in effect, we will distribute to the holder of the Class D interests \$333,333.33, as a partial return of the \$8.0 million capital contribution made for the Class D interests, which payment will be made concurrently with the quarterly cash distribution to our unitholders for that quarter.
-On August 14, 2007, the most recent distribution of \$333,333.33 was paid to CHI, as holder of the Class D interests.
+On November 14, 2007, the most recent distribution of \$333,333.33 was paid to CHI, as holder of the Class D interests.
 The Class D interests will be cancelled upon the payment of the final distribution of \$333,333.41 to CHI for the quarter ending December 31, 2012, unless the special distribution right has been terminated earlier.
 If the amounts payable by us to the Trust are not calculated based on the sharing arrangement through December 31, 2012, unless such change is approved in advance by our board of managers and our conflicts committee, the special distribution right for future quarters will terminate and the remaining portion of the \$8.0 million contribution not so returned in special cash distributions will be retained by us to partially offset the reduction in our revenues resulting from termination of the sharing arrangement in respect of the Trust.
 In the case of such termination of the special distribution right, CHI will have the right only under specific circumstances upon our liquidation to receive the unpaid portion of the \$8.0 million capital contribution that has not then been distributed to CHI in such special distributions.
-If the distribution right is terminated during a quarter, the special distribution to the holder of the Class D interests
+If the distribution right is terminated during a quarter, the special distribution to the holder of the Class D interests will be pro rated for that quarter based upon the ratio of the number of days in such quarter prior to the effective date of such termination to 90.